 Remove the two workpieces and check their fit with one another.
 The dovetailed ends should slide together with firm hand pressure or light tapping with a rubber mallet.
 If the joint requires more force than that, or won't go together at all, decrease the height of the bit and repeat your test cuts.
 If the dovetails fit together too sloppily, increase the bit height.

-8. If you run into grain splintering near the end of the cut, add a scrap piece as shown at right.
+8. If you run into grain splintering near the end of the cut, add a scrap piece as shown.
 The scrap may splinter, but it will help keep the workpiece clean if the two are tightly butted together.

 9. Now, check if the dovetails go together so that the face grain of the drawer sides aligns flush with the end grain of the front or back.
 If they won't align flush, you need to increase the length of the dovetail cuts by adjusting the templates in, away from the router.
 If the dovetail cuts are too long and the workpieces go more than a hair past flush, adjust the templates out, toward the router.
 With our Porter-Cable jig, we do this by loosening a holding screw and micro-adjusting a setscrew in or out with a hex key as shown.

 Written by: Bill Krier with Chuck Hedlund Illustrations: Brian Jensen